y-yeah/hal19/README.md

 ---

-*Also the number of pictures taken gets updated simultaneously below the video, and you can see what time these images are taken by hovering over them.*
+*Also the number of pictures taken gets updated simultaneously below the video, and you can see what time these images are taken by hovering over them!*

 ---